SPC Andrew Wilson

 Mission Accomplished on Nov.
 9, 2013

-Army Specialist Andrew Wilson was on his first deployment when he lost both legs after stepping on an improvised explosive device (IED) while on a foot patrol in Kandahar, Afghanistan on Oct.
-19, 2011.
+Oct.
+19, 2011, Army Specialist Andrew Wilson was serving on his first deployment in Kandahar, Afghanistan when he was severely injured in an improvised explosive device (IED) blast while on a foot patrol, resulting in the traumatic amputation of his legs.

-SPC Wilson would like to thank those who have been encouraging him on his journey to recovery.
-“Having an adapted home provides a comfort physically, mentally, and financially, which greatly reduces any anxiety about my future; something I have worried about since the moment of my injury.
+Andrew would like to express his profound gratitude to HFOT donors and supporters for the gift of his forever home.
+“Having an adapted home provides a comfort physically, mentally, and financially, which greatly reduces anxiety about my future—something I have worried about since the moment of my injury.
 Thank you for supporting me and this amazing organization.”